DEX Trading Infrastructure Dashboard

 Results / Impact

 The dashboard helped transform fragmented workflows into a more unified decision-making experience, improving both speed and confidence when interacting with DEX data.
+Redesigned screens and consistent visual patterns made key signals easy to detect.

 - Reduced time to identify key trading signals by ~35%